Cab-Code/VSCodeTema/README.md

-# This is a VSCode dark theme made by Estuardo Cabrera
+# DARK and yellow Shine
-Cab-Code
+This is a visual studio code theme made by Estuardo Cabrera "Cab-code" if hope I hope you find it useful and you like it 👍